home-assistant/home-assistant.io/source/_integrations/shopping_list.markdown

 ## Using in Automations

 A `shopping_list_updated` event is triggered when items in the list are modified, with the following data payload attached to it.
-This can be used to trigger automations such as sending a push notification when someone adds an item to the shopping list, which when clicked will open the list.
+This can be used to trigger automations such as sending a push notification when someone adds an item to the shopping list, which when clicked, will open the list.

 | Data payload attribute | Description                                                                                                        |
 |------------------------|--------------------------------------------------------------------------------------------------------------------|